Built for Workday customers

 This isn't a Workday failure.
 It's a missing layer.

-So teams compensate.
-HRIS lives in permanent cleanup mode.
-FP&A builds a parallel tracker.
-Recruiting opens reqs and finds out three weeks later that the role got frozen.
-Finance discovers variance at month-end.
-The same object — the position — means four different things to four different teams, and Workday alone can't reconcile them.
+So teams patch it themselves.
+HRIS lives in cleanup mode.
+Finance builds its own tracker.
+Recruiting opens a role and learns three weeks later it got frozen.
+The same position means one thing to Finance, another to HR, another to Recruiting, and nobody can reconcile them.

-The fix isn't a better Workday configuration.
-It's a layer above Workday that owns the authorization state.
+The fix isn't more Workday configuration.
+It's one shared layer above Workday that keeps everyone on the same number.

 Diagram: Workday, ATS, FP&A, and Plan all flow into a central Authorization State hub